 - 1. Except as provided in subsection (2) of this section, the ecosystem based management adjustment may be considered in the appraisal of a cutting authority issued on and after June 1, 2008 and that lies wholly within that part of the Coast Forest Region to which land use objectives have been made applicable by orders made by the Minister of Agriculture and Lands pursuant to Section 93.4 of the Land Act entitled: - a.
 South Central Coast Order, dated July 27, 2007, and - b.
 Central and North Coast Order, dated December 19, 2007. - 2.
-The ecosystem based management adjustment shall not be considered in the appraisal or reappraisal of a cutting authority area that is authorized for harvest under: - a. a woodlot licence referred to in section 1(3) of the orders, - b. a community forest agreement referred to in section 1(4) of the orders, or - c. the tree farm licence or non-replaceable forest licences that are referred to in section 1(4) of the South Central Coast Order. - 3.
+The ecosystem based management adjustment shall not be considered in the appraisal or reappraisal of a cutting authority area that is authorized for harvest under: - a. a woodlot licence referred to in section 1(3) of the orders, or - b. a community forest agreement, the tree farm licence, or a non-replaceable forest licence that is referred to in section 1(4) of the orders. - 3.
 The adjustment shall be \$2.75 per cubic metre.